-Concerns have been raised about the negative impact of excessive use of social networking sites on the health and wellbeing of users.
+Concerns have been raised about the undesirable impact of excessive use of social networking sites on the health and wellbeing of users.
 It can lead to addiction and divert the focus, especially in youngsters.

 The internet has made the connection so easy that it’s taken for granted.
-In the past few years, social media has become one of the most powerful tools of connectivity.
+In the past few years, social media has become one of the most influential tools of connectivity.
 But with power comes great responsibility.

 The internet is a wonderful thing.
 It was designed for the free exchange of information, across borders and without boundaries.
-Technology should be used in making something useful not a waste.
+Technology should be used in making something useful not waste.
 We need to make better choices the way we use social media.